Close Banner

 Disney Princesses at Disney World - Moana Room at the Poly

 Are you staying at a Disney World Resort hotel?
 Slumber like Aurora in special princess-themed guest rooms at some of the hotels.
-Disney's Polynesian Village Resort underwent a major refurbishment in 2021 and now the guest rooms have a "Moana" theme.
+Disney's Polynesian Village Resort underwent a major refurbishment, and now the guest rooms have a "Moana" theme.
 See if you can spot Moana, Maui and Hei Hei in the decor!
+Check out the iconic life-size statue of Moana and her canoe at Moana's Voyage — a new splash pad at Island Tower.
 At Disney's Port Orleans - Riverside, request a Royal Guest room, which highlights Tiana and her fellow princess friends.
 Over at Disney's Art of Animation Resort, stay in one of The Little Mermaid rooms and relax at the Flippin' Fins Pool.

 Sweet Treats in Honor of the Princesses